The Tea Party (band): Website

 In September 2011, Yahoo! reported that political groups associated with the Tea Party movement were trying to purchase the band's domain name.
 Stuart Chatwood stated "So much damage has been done to our name by the political movement that we're considering selling (The domain)" It is estimated the band could sell the domain for over $1M U.S. The band purchased the domain in 1993, and has since added the phrase "No politics...
 Just Rock and Roll" to their site in order to distance themselves from the political movement.
-On October 15, 2011, Sedo announced that they will be exclusively listing the domain for sale on their online marketplace.
+On 15 October 2011, Sedo announced that they will be exclusively listing the domain for sale on their online marketplace.
 In February 2012, however, a post appeared on the website's news section that said: "The band has not sold teaparty.com."

+Musical style

+Regarded as a progressive rock band, The Tea Party's style fuses "blues, industrial rock, and psych-blasted progressive rock with Middle Eastern influences."
+The band has described their style as "Moroccan-roll".
+Tuonela magazine described the band's style as "a very emotive style of alternative rock, with hints of grunge and even some touches of oriental music".